deepmodeling/abacus-develop/docs/quick_start/hands_on.md

 4 4 4 0 0 0
 ```

+The pseudopotential files of Mg `Mg_ONCV_PBE-1.0.upf` and O `O_ONCV_PBE-1.0.upf` should be provided under the directory of `pseudo_dir`, i.e. `./`.

-Ok, now that all three key input files have been set, we should be able to run the first quick example.
+Ok, now that all key input files have been set, we should be able to run the first quick example.
 The simplest way is to use the command line, e.g.:

 ```
 mpirun -np 4 abacus